Procedure

 For some people, this treatment can provide significant relief when other methods like physical therapy, or more basic steroid injections, haven't worked well.
 Alternatives to consider include physical therapy for chronic pain management, spinal cord stimulation for persistent symptoms, or, in more severe cases, surgical solutions like spinal decompression.

-The procedure is minimally invasive, requiring only a brief period of sedation and a short observation time post-procedure.
-Patients generally notice symptom improvement within a few days, and this relief can last for a considerable time, potentially up to a year, enhancing their quality of life and reducing reliance on pain medications.
+Most patients notice improvement in their symptoms within a few days, and this improvement can last for a considerable time, sometimes up to a year, enhancing quality of life and reducing the need for pain medications.